PickNikRobotics/moveit_pro_training_ws/doc/04_custom_behaviors.md

     ASSERT_EQ(offset_pose_behavior.executeTick(), BT::NodeStatus::FAILURE);
   }
   ```
-  - To run your tests, you can run `./moveit_studio test_workspace`.
+  - To run your tests, you can run `./moveit_studio test`.
-    - You can also enter into one of the Docker containers by entering, e.g., `docker compose exec -it agent bash` and then running `colcon test` as normal.
+    - You can also enter into one of the Docker containers by entering, e.g., `docker compose exec -it agent bash` and then running `colcon test` from the user workspace directory at `/opt/moveit_studio/user_ws`.
     - For example, a common command may be: `colcon test --packages-select offset_pose --event-handlers console_direct+`.

-These finished unit tests are available for reference in [this file]](../src/moveit_studio_training_behaviors/test/test_behavior_plugins.cpp).
+These finished unit tests are available for reference in [this file](../src/moveit_studio_training_behaviors/test/test_behavior_plugins.cpp).